How many of your homebuyer clients are single homebuyers?

 All by yourself?
 You’re in fine company.
 In fact, singles make up less than one-in-four households in California, up sharply from just a decade ago when singles consisted of one-in-five households.

-46.2% of adults in California were married as of 2015, this percentage having declined for most of the past decade-and-a-half.
+49.6% of adults in California households include a married couple as of 2017.
+This percentage is down from 51% in 2000, but has increased slightly over the past couple of years.
 One-person households, having peaked in 2008, have continued a pattern of modest decline.

 This decline in one-person households following the recession is partly due to young people who returned to the nest or took roommates because of the poor jobs market.
 They’ve since begun to bounce back and single households will likely remain stable as the jobs and housing recovery improves.